-Whether you drive a truck, SUV, or crossover, you’re probably familiar with the world of all-terrain tires.
+Whether you drive a truck, SUV, or crossover, you’re undoubtedly familiar with the varying types of all-terrain tires.
 But what do you do when your adventures take you a little further off-road?
-An all-terrain tire is a good compromise, but your next step is to consider a mud terrain tire.
-Mud terrain tires have much larger voids between the tread blocks, which eject mud, rocks and snow much more effectively than an all-terrain tire does..
+Your next step is to consider a mud terrain tire.
+Mud terrain tires have much larger voids between the tread blocks, to easily handle mud, rocks and snow much more effectively than the usual all-terrain tire.

 Buying new tires can be a tricky thing, and is even more complicated when it comes to upgrading with off-road or mud terrain tires.
 There are a variety of sizes, price ranges, and intended uses, so it’s important to understand what you’re getting into.
 Stick with us as we walk through the best off-road and mud terrain tires in various sizes, and go in-depth on why and when to replace your tires.